 The three most common and basic types of materials used in swimwear are nylon, Lycra and polyester.

 We’ve listed the pros and cons of each swimsuit material below to help you choose the best swimsuit fabric for your swimming lessons.

 Price Range: Low

 Nylon is the popular material for swimsuits and is found in almost all of them.

 - Holds a snug fit on the body

-- Exposure to sun and chlorine will cause the colors in the suit fade over time
+- Exposure to sun and chlorine will cause the colours in the suit to fade over time

 - Elasticity wears thin over time

 Nylon swimsuits are the most budget-friendly.
 It feels good on the body and is designed to withstand tears and rips.
 However, paying less comes at a cost.
 Elements that you are naturally exposed to while swimming cause this swimsuit to lose its colour.
 Additionally, this type of suit can lose its shape, due to losing stretch with wear.

 2) Spandex / Elastane (Lycra)